MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

 Branches for developing Simulation Systems repositories should generally be branched from ``stable`` where this exists (some smaller repositories only contain a ``main`` branch).
-Creating a branch from ``main`` may be acceptable if the development is continuing on from a ticket already committed at that release.
+Creating a branch from ``main`` may be acceptable if the development is continuing on from a PR already committed at that release.

 To create a branch and switch to it from the command line, the syntax is,